Smart leverage? Rethinking the role of Leveraged Exchange Traded Funds in constructing portfolios to beat a benchmark: Conclusion

 Using both closed-form and numerical solutions, we showed that an investor can exploit the observation that LETFs offer call-like payoffs, and therefore could be a convenient way to add inexpensive leverage to the portfolio while providing extreme downside protection.

 Under stylized assumptions including continuous rebalancing and no investment constraints, we derived the closed-form IR-optimal investment strategy for the LETF investor, which provided valuable intuition as to the contrarian nature of the strategy.

-In more practical settings of quarterly trading, leverage restrictions, no trading in the event of insolvency and the presence of margin costs on borrowing, we employed a neural network-based approach to determine the IR-optimal strategies.
-Our findings show that unleveraged IR-optimal strategies with a broad stock market LETF not only outperform the benchmark more often than possibly leveraged IR-optimal strategies derived using a VETF, but can achieve partial stochastic dominance over the benchmark and (leveraged or unleveraged) VETF-based strategies in terms of terminal wealth.
+{To allow for more general and practical conclusions, we use a data-driven neural network approach based on stationary block bootstrap resampling of historical data (including proxy LETF returns) since 1926.
+This ensures that the investment strategies and performance analysis incorporate all empirical aspects of actual returns, including potentially sophisticated volatility dynamics.
+We derive IR-optimal strategies that allow for quarterly trading, leverage restrictions, no trading in the event of insolvency and the presence of margin costs on borrowing.
+Our findings show that unleveraged IR-optimal strategies with a broad stock market LETF not only outperform the benchmark more often than possibly leveraged IR-optimal strategies derived using a VETF, but can achieve partial stochastic dominance over the benchmark and (leveraged or unleveraged) VETF-based strategies in terms of terminal wealth.}

 Two important caveats are to be kept in mind regarding our results demonstrating the potential of LETFs: (i) The results and conclusions are associated with dynamic IR-optimal investment strategies, which are most emphatically \textit{not} naive strategies like the buy-and-hold strategies over long time horizons often considered in the literature (see the Introduction for a discussion).
 In particular, critical to the investment outcomes are the rebalancing of the portfolio within the context of a contrarian investment strategy. (ii) The results emphasize that there is no free lunch with regards to leverage.
 Specifically, the extreme left tails of the IR-optimal terminal wealth CDFs confirm that whether leveraging an investment implicitly (via the LETF) or explicitly (via a leveraged VETF investment), the downside wealth outcomes are worse than using the VETF without any leverage, and therefore the upside outcomes of leverage is not without significant risks.
 Nevertheless, bootstrap resampling tests indicate that use of an optimal strategy using LETFs outperforms the benchmark $>95\%$ of the time, which may make the extreme tail risk acceptable.